vbilopav/vb-spa/README.md

 ####  View engine that works seamlessly with router to map:

-- Appropriate html text template.
+- Appropriate HTML text template.
-- Parametrized html text template that can process custom data parameters from router using templating engine.
+- Parametrized HTML text template that can process custom data parameters.
-- Custom module that is your JavaScript ES6 class.
-That module can then import other modules or templates, etc.
+- Code module that is your JavaScript ES6 class.
-- Remote, crossdomain module or remote, crossdomain template that uses CORS internally and works like any other module or template to support extreme vertical scalability with composite web pages and microservices.
+- Remote, crossdomain module or remote, crossdomain template that uses CORS internally and works like any other module or template to support **extreme vertical scalability** with composite web pages and microservices.
-- View engine can resolve promises, so you can use `async` and `await` to build state machines when working with async opreations like fetching data from remote server.
+- View engine can resolve promises, so you can use `async` and `await` with easy to build state machines when working with async opreations like fetching data from remote server.
-- Dependency injection of another template or module too loose couple your front-end arhitecture.
+- Dependency injection of another template or module too decouple your front-end arhitecture.

 For more details see wiki pages...

-#### Mixing of JavaScript and HTML inside module
+#### Declarative programming model - mixing of JavaScript and HTML inside module

-If you prefer this style of frontend architecture (I do), there is ability to seamlessly mix your JavaScript code with HTML without having to use JSX parsing and still have full languague support for HTML (for Visual Studio Code and JetBrains development enviorments).
+Yes, language support (hints, autocomplete, etc) for both JavaScript and HTML at the same time.
-Wiki pages...
+Declarative programming model is awesome, it lets you focus on what, rather then why.
+Very much lean thinking.

 #### Bi-directional model binding